andrea072693/Andrea_Vanessa_Hurtado_Quiceno_DataLab.github.io/README.md

-# Statistics and Data Science.
+# Statistics and Data Science

 Welcome to my GitHub portfolio!
 I am Andrea Hurtado Quiceno, a PhD candidate at RPTU Kaiserslautern, specializing in Stochastic Analysis and Differential Geometry.
 Throughout my academic journey, I have engaged in projects ranging from Probability Theory to Statistical Modellisation, including the use of topological data analysis for machine learning.
 This portfolio serves as a showcase of my research, academic achievements, and projects, reflecting my commitment to pushing the boundaries of knowledge in mathematics and data science.